Pearapps/AppStartupPerformanceTalk/AppStartup.md

 ^ Whole Module Optimization - There are multiple kinds of optimizations that this allows the compiler to do - the main being `Generic Specialization` which can make specialized versions of generic function calls.
 But this also allows other things such as function inlining and the removal of dead code.

-Link Time Optimization - similar - allows compiler to do similar optimizations to C based languages - inlines commonly called functions and can strip unused code intermodule
+^ -Link Time Optimization - similar - allows compiler to do similar optimizations to C based languages - inlines commonly called functions and can strip unused code intermodule

 ---